omicscodeathon/denguedrug/README.md

   </font>
 </p>

+Ligand ZINC38628344 was docked into the NS2B/NS3 binding pocket, with 2D protein-ligand interaction diagrams generated using PyMOL (left) and LigPlot (right).

 -----

 ### ADMET Screening of Selected Compounds

+Pharmacokinetics is essential for understanding how medications are absorbed and eliminated by the body (G. Y. Wang et al., 2018).
+Pharmacokinetic analyses, including gastrointestinal (GI) absorption, were performed.
+Oral drugs enter systemic circulation through GI absorption (Suenderhauf et al., 2012).
+Compounds with "high" GI absorption potential indicate strong absorption in the GI tract.
+Veber's criteria were applied to identify drug-like compounds.
+Out of the 39 hits, 20 violated Lipinski's rule of five (RO5) (Ogbodo et al., 2023), with 12 of these compounds breaching one of the RO5 criteria.
+The remaining seven hits, including 5,7'-physcion-fallacinol, ZINC000095485956, ZINC000085594516, amentoflavone, ZINC000095486111, voucapane-18,19-di-(4-methyl)-benzenesulphonate, and ZINC000095485927, displayed minimal drug-likeness with two RO5 violations (Table 5).
+Veber's rule was also applied, setting TPSA ≤ 140 and rotatable bonds ≤ 10 as criteria (Veber et al., 2002).
+Among the selected hits, 26 exhibited zero violations, while the remainder showed only one violation.
+The solubility and pharmacological profiles, including GI absorption, were further evaluated.
+Only ZINC000095485927 was predicted to be insoluble (Supplementary Table 3).
+Four of the 14 hits showed moderate solubility predictions, and another four were deemed soluble; however, 19 were anticipated to have poor solubility (Supplementary Table 3).
+Compounds that meet GI absorption criteria are classified as ‘High’, indicating favorable absorption potential in the intestinal tract for orally administered drugs.
+Among the selected hits, 21 were estimated to have high absorption potential, while 18 were predicted to have low absorption.
+The mutagenicity and tumorigenicity of the hits were also assessed using DataWarrior (Table 5).
+Results indicated that 26 out of the 39 tested hits were neither mutagenic nor tumorigenic.

 <!---
 <p align="justify">
 Pharmacokinetics controls how medications are absorbed by the body and eventually eliminated (Wang et al., 2018).
 Analyses were conducted on pharmacokinetic features, including gastrointestinal (GI) absorption.
 Drugs taken orally can enter the bloodstream through a process known as gastrointestinal absorption (GI) (Suenderhauf et al., 2012).
 "High" compound absorption occurs in the GI tract.
 To select druglike compounds, Veber's criteria were also applied.
 The selected hits that do not conform to Lipinski's rule of five (RO5) were eliminated.
 Out of the 39 hits, 20 violated the rule (<a href="output/Molecular Docking/Supplemental 2 - ADME Prediction of selected hits and known inhibitors for Pharmacokinetics and Physicochemical profiles.csv">Supplementary Table 2</a>).
 Twelve hits also broke one of the RO5s.
 31 of the 39 hits were considered to be druglike.
 The remaining 7 hits: 5,7'-physcion-fallacinol, ZINC000095485956, ZINC000085594516, amentoflavone, ZINC000095486111, voucapane-18,19-di-(4-methyl)-benzenesulphonate, ZINC000095485927 showed the least drug-likeness of two RO5 violations (Table 5).
 Veber's rule with TPSA ≤ 140 and rotatable bonds ≤ 10 as the main determinant.
 26 out of the selected hits demonstrated 0 violations with the remaining showing only one violation of the rule.
 The solubility and pharmacological profiles such as GI absorption were also elucidated.
 Only ZINC000095485927 was predicted to be insoluble (Supplementary Table 2).
 14 of the hits were predicted to be moderately soluble with 4 predicted as soluble.
 However, 19 of the selected hits were predicted to be poorly soluble (<a href="output/Molecular Docking/Supplemental 2 - ADME Prediction of selected hits and known inhibitors for Pharmacokinetics and Physicochemical profiles.csv">Supplementary Table 2</a>).
 Compounds are considered to have met the GI absorption criteria if it is denoted as ‘High’ suggesting a high propensity of absorption into the intestinal tract for orally administered drugs.
 21 and 18 of the selected hits were predicted to be High and low respectively.
 The mutagenicity and tumorigenicity levels of the hits were also predicted using DataWarrior (Table 5).
 From the results obtained, 26 out of the 39 hits tested were neither mutagenic nor tumorigenic.
 </p>
 --->

+Prediction of ADME (absorption, distribution, metabolism, excretion) and toxicity profiles for the top 15 selected hits.

 **Table 4.** Prediction of ADME and toxicity profiles of top 15 selected hits.